 - See next section.

-When you have reviewed your rubrics, click Approve in the bottom right corner to publish the rubrics.
+When you have reviewed your rubric, click Approve in the bottom right corner to publish the rubric.

 The published rubrics will show up in the published rubrics list.
-Click the rubrics name to quickly copy the Reference ID (to be inserted on the Manager flow page).
+Click the rubric name to quickly copy the reference ID (to be inserted on the Manager flow page).

-Click the dropdown-menu which currently says Private to share the rubrics with other authors.
-You can either Share with everyone (on the license) or search for specific authors by clicking Search for author.
+Click the drop-down menu which currently says Private to share the rubrics with other authors.
+You can either Share with everyone (on the licence) or search for specific authors by clicking Search for author.